 If you require assistance from the Board of Professional Counseling, please contact [email protected].

 In response to COVID-19, DC Health has waived all licensure requirements for practitioners who are licensed in good standing in another jurisdiction.
 You can read more about the waiver process HERE.

 The Board of Professional Counseling certifies addiction counselors in the District of Columbia.
-Addiction counselors assist individuals with substance abuse problems and individuals who deal with substance abusers.
+Addiction counselors assist individuals with substance abuse problems and individuals who deal with substance abuse.
 Counselors may provide addiction information to the public.
-The Board certifies applicants that have obtained an associate or bachelors degree in a health or human services related field; have the required number of supervised experience hours in the addiction field; and have successfully passed the required examinations.
+The Board certifies applicants that have obtained an associate or bachelor's degree in a health or human services related field; have the required number of supervised experience hours in the addiction field, and have successfully passed the required examinations.

 - Online License Renewal (Closed)

-- Suspension of Face-to-Face Continuing Education Requirement during the COVID-19 Health Emergency for Certified Additction Counselors
+- Suspension of Face-to-Face Continuing Education Requirement during the COVID-19 Health Emergency for Certified Addiction Counselors - Updated July 9, 2021

 - Policy Statement on Identifying Public Health Issues for Continuing Education